– Why it’s important to have a will

 – Any complex circumstances: If you have a complex situation it will need to be considered and managed early on.
 Examples of this include business assets you’d like to leave behind, overseas investments, exclusion of somebody who would normally benefit from your will and beneficiaries with special needs. *

 – Powers of Attorney and related issues: Whilst making a will you can also arrange Lasting Power of Attorney, alongside trusts, advanced directives and more.
-You can read more about Powers of Attorney here.
+You can read more about Powers of Attorney on this site..
 The two main types of power of attorney that you should be aware about are called a Health and Welfare Power of Attorney or a Property and Financial Affairs Power of Attorney.
 It is important that you understand what these are and how they work.

 The process itself may throw up some additional talking points – as you speak with a solicitor, they may advise certain things that you hadn’t considered before, such as trust funds.